Noroff-FEU-Assignments/project-exam-1-hakon-marius/README.md

 -	Blog post specific pages
 -	Contact page

-Homepage should have a responsive "latest posts" slider that displays 4 images on full screens, 3 images on tablet size screens, and 1 image on small screens.
+<b>Homepage</b> should have a responsive "latest posts" slider that displays 4 images on full screens, 3 images on tablet size screens, and 1 image on small screens.

 Blog page has ten blog posts and a button to view more posts.